Test ID: AIAES Axonal Neuropathy, Autoimmune/Paraneoplastic Evaluation, Serum

 Immunoblot (IB)

-Neuron-restricted patterns of IgG staining that do not fulfill criteria for ANNA-1, ANNA-2, CRMP-5-IgG, PCA-1, PCA-2, or PCA-Tr may be reported as "unclassified anti-neuronal IgG."
+Neuron-restricted patterns of IgG staining that do not fulfill criteria for ANNA-1, ANNA-2, CRMP-5-IgG, PCA-1, or PCA-2 may be reported as "unclassified anti-neuronal IgG."
 Complex patterns that include nonneuronal elements may be reported as "uninterpretable."

 Interpretation